LawFlash

 August 01, 2024

 The US Supreme Court’s decision in Loper Bright Enters. v.
 Raimondo and Relentless v.
-Department of Commerce has raised questions regarding the future of financial services regulation, including by the US Securities and Exchange Commission (SEC), Commodities Futures Trading Commission (CFTC), and the US Department of Labor (DOL).
+Department of Commerce has raised questions regarding the future of financial services regulation, including by the US Securities and Exchange Commission (SEC), Commodity Futures Trading Commission (CFTC), and the US Department of Labor (DOL).
 While the decision is beneficial to those who wish to challenge these regulators, the practical impact may simply reinforce a judicial trend to overturn rules in this space.

 As discussed in our previous LawFlash, Chevron Doctrine Overruled: US Supreme Court Upends Longstanding Foundation of Administrative Law, the Supreme Court’s decision in Loper Bright Enters. v.
 Raimondo and Relentless v.
 Department of Commerce [1] marks a fundamental shift in the dynamics of judicial review of federal regulations, eliminating Chevron deference to an agency’s reasonable interpretation of a statute.
 The practical impact on any particular area of federal regulation will depend on the specific agency, its underlying statutory authority, and its practices regarding rulemaking, guidance, and enforcement actions.